YashVMishra/Tasty---Trove/README.md

 # Tasty---Trove (Personal Recipe Adding App)

 ## On Opening the page by running the command (npm start)
+## On clicking the Get Started button, You will be directed to the Browse Page
 ![](https://github.com/YashVMishra/Tasty---Trove/blob/master/Screenshot/Home.png?raw=true)

 ## SignUp Page